-3.11 Consumer education and training
+3.11 User education and training

 As one of the first companies to have a commercially-available driverless vehicle, EasyMile has been educating the general public about the potential of driverless technology for years.

-Since our driverless shuttles were first deployed, EasyMile has introduced the technology to more than 450,000 people globally.
-The first driverless shuttles introduced in the United States were in March 2017 when GoMentum Station began testing them.
-Since then, EasyMile's shuttles have been deployed in Texas, Florida, Michigan, Colorado, and many other states.
+Since our first vehicles were deployed, EasyMile has introduced the technology to more than 450,000 people globally.

-With over 50 deployments in the United States, EasyMile has participated in countless stakeholder and community workshops.
+EasyMile has participated in countless stakeholder and community workshops.
 These workshops provide an opportunity for community members to learn about driverless technology, ask questions, and hear about how driverless shuttles can positively impact their daily lives.
 Additionally, our deployments involve educational sessions with emergency responders, including police, firefighters, and emergency medical personnel.

-Throughout our deployments, many of our partners conduct surveys to assess passenger perceptions both before and after their ride experience.
+Throughout our deployments, many of our partners conduct surveys to assess perceptions both before and after their experience.
 This provides our team with valuable feedback that is constantly being integrated into the EasyMile technology roadmap.

 EasyMile has also worked with clients globally to help educate government regulators at the federal, state and local levels.
-In the United States, EasyMile has spent time with the National Highway Traffic Safety Administration (NHTSA), the Federal Transit Administration (FTA), the U.S. VOLPE Center and the Federal Highway Administration (FHWA).
+In Europe, EasyMile already worked with RDW, DGTIM, TUV Sud, Rheinland, Ricardo, Bureau Veritas and CertX among others.
+In the United States, EasyMile has spent time with the National Highway Traffic Safety Administration (NHTSA), the Federal Transit Administration (FTA), the U.S. VOLPE Center and the Federal Highway Administra-tion (FHWA).
 EasyMile has worked with Departments of Transport and Departments of Motor Vehicles in all of the states it has operated in and, in many cases, EasyMile has worked with cities, transit agencies, universities, and industry groups as all organizations have become involved in autonomous vehicle deployments.